 As someone who prides herself on being physically strong and athletic, I often fall into the ‘being too nice’ trap by carrying more than my share of the weight on a trek.

 On backpacking trips, your group often shares the weight of group equipment, such as parts to the tent, cooking equipment, first aid supplies, and food.
 This is generally distributed according to weight and bulk.
 Bigger people can generally carry more weight, so their packs tend to be heavier.
 If you’re willing to carry a heavier load proportionally than team members twice your size, and don’t speak up, don’t cry about it later when you are exhausted.

 Know your limits, and speak up before you reach them.
 Being a hero won’t make you a better leader.
 Teaching your team members (and your clients!) how to carry their own weight will work better for everyone in the long run.

 I hope you’ve learned a few tricks for avoiding some common pitfalls of leadership, or at least enjoyed watching me poke fun at my own errors.
 Often we don’t learn what TO do until we first learn what not to do.

 And luckily I never actually lead my NOLS group off a cliff.
 I just created disharmony, exhausted them, and exhausted myself.
 And after that experience, I learned what traps to look out for in my marketing team leadership adventures.

-A seasoned account strategist with expertise in email marketing, online media (performance and display), direct response TV media and beyond, Lisa is a natural problem-solver, passionately committed to her clients.
-When she’s not building brands on the web, Lisa enjoys yoga and kiteboarding.
+A seasoned account director and marketer, Lisa has expertise in digital strategy, online media (performance and display), email marketing, direct response TV media and beyond.
+Lisa is a natural problem-solver, passionately committed to her clients.
+When she’s not building brands on the web, Lisa enjoys yoga, sailing, and kiteboarding.
+Read More